 That said, The Grudge is also the lesser of the original.
 Takashi Shimizu’s atmospherics and eerie jumps certainly work well.
 The audiences in the theatre jumped a number of times, even if perhaps this author felt things lessened by the familiarity of seeing them all being conducted a second time.
 Certainly, The Grudge is an eerie and spooky film on its own terms but there is also a tameness to the shocks.
 The Grudge was notedly cut down from an R rating in order to be released with a PG-13 certificate in the USA.
 It feels like this has served to take an edge of many of the shocks that were there in the Japanese version – these certainly do not number as many as they did in the original and this version of the film fails to leave one with the feeling of having been through a genuine tension workout after leaving the theatre as Ju-on: The Grudge did.

-Aside from the Ju-on/Grudge series, Takashi Shimizu has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); the ghost story A Rain Woman (2016); Innocent Curse (2017) about abducted children returned with a curse; and Howling Village (2019) about a haunted village; and Suicide Forest Village (2021) about a cursed box.
+Aside from the Ju-on/Grudge series, Takashi Shimizu has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); the ghost story A Rain Woman (2016); Innocent Curse (2017) about abducted children returned with a curse; Howling Village (2019) about a haunted village; and Suicide Forest Village (2021) about a cursed box.

 Ghost House Pictures subsequently went onto make the likes of Boogeyman (2005), Boogeyman 2 (2007), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Sam Raimi’s Drag Me to Hell (2009), The Possession (2012), Don’t Breathe (2016) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).